vwt-digital/pubsub-backup/functions/push-to-eventhub/README.md

-# Mirror to Azure Push function
+# Push to Azure Event Hub function

-This function is used to publish Pub/Sub subscription messages towards an Azure Event Hub instances.
+This function is used to push Pub/Sub subscription messages towards an Azure Event Hub instances.

 ## Configuration
 These variables have to be defined within the environment of the function: